evilja/neocrystal/README.md

 TODO

-Progress bar seek / Volume functions with clickable UI Playlist logic should be handled with folders PLUS metadata
+Progress bar seek / Volume functions with clickable UI

+Playlist logic should be handled with folders PLUS metadata

+Maybe support for .flac .alac but uhh who needs this shit?

 I'M AWARE